Nakik/DNS-Server-Client/README.md

 ### Settings
 The Settings is json file `Settings.json`
 Default settings are:
-Memory On
+Memory On \n
-Proxy On
+Proxy On \n
-Logs File = DNS.log
+Logs File = DNS.log \n
-MemoryLogs": 43 sec
+MemoryLogs": 43 sec \n
-DDOs On
+DDOs On \n
-DNSQueriesBasedOnLocation On
+DNSQueriesBasedOnLocation On \n
-blockAD On
+blockAD On \n
-BlockMalicious On
+BlockMalicious On \n
-BlockSuspicious On
+BlockSuspicious On \n
-BlockAdvertising On
+BlockAdvertising On \n

 1 means the feature is On, and 0 means it is Off.
 Logs - Refers to the file.
 0 means logging is off.